Do you have a website? If the answer is yes, then you need Google Analytics.

 Google Analytics is an easy-to-use tool that gives you essential website data at your fingertips without a hefty time or financial commitment.
 From learning about how your customers land on your site, to how long they spend on each page; the insights you can learn from Google Analytics are endless!

-The more straightforward, yet essential information GA can capture begins with data like, how many people visit the website, where they live, what platform are they coming from, what pages are they view and for how long.
+The more straightforward, yet essential information GA can capture begins with data like, how many people visit the website, where do they live, what platform are they coming from, what pages are they view and for how long.
 And perhaps most importantly, whether these visitors are converting into leads or customers.

 The greatest benefit that Google Analytics can provide is that it can assist your business in decision-making that is backed by real-time and primary data that doesn’t cost you a fortune.